Magisk-Modules-Repo/IPControl/README.md

 You must configure ACSwitch each time after either flashing the zip, a kernel or a ROM.
 After it configures itself, you should set it up to suit your needs.
-Here is what an ideal setup should be like...
+Here is what a minimal setup should be like...

     su                  # Returns a root shell session. acs --configure     # Configures ACSwitch, device must be charging.